Kungsbacka/Grouper/README.md

 ### Certificate authentication

-If you use certificate authentication for Graph and Exchange Online, and you store the certificates in the LocalMachine store, you have to give the service account read permission to the private key.
+If you use certificate authentication for Graph and Exchange Online, and you store the certificates in the LocalMachine store, you have to give the service account (for GrouperService) or application pool (for the API) read permission for the private key.
 You can do this using tools/GrantPrivateKeyAccess.ps1.

 1. Import the certificate (including the private key) to Cert:\LocalMachine\My.
-2. Give the service account read access to the key by running tools/GrantPrivateKeyAccess as an administrator.
+2. Run tools/GrantPrivateKeyAccess as an administrator.
+3. Enter certificate thumbprint
+4. Enter DOMAIN\gMSA for a service account, or IIS APPPOOL\<application pool name> for an application pool.

 ## Grouper documents